Saiprasad690/Terraform/README.md

-provisioners are a kind of resource we can execute actions and implement during the creation and also during destruction. local exec is used to copy the output to a particular file. remote exec is where you can connect to the resource and execute commands like installing Python and Java. file provisioners are used to copy
+provisioners are a kind of resource we can execute actions and implement during the creation and also during destruction. local exec is used to copy the output to a particular file. remote exec is where you can connect to the resource and execute commands like installing Python and Java.
+File provisioner to copy a file from local to the remote EC2 instance